SakuraMatrix/p1-lanchipham/README.md

 # p1-lanchipham
-Budget app with gentle reminders to stay in budget
+Budget app with status reminders alerting users when they are nearing their budget limit or have reached/exceeded the budget limit.

 # Proposal
 The Budget Reminder is an app where users can lay out a budget, track their expenses, and set up reminders when they are close to reaching their limit for a budget category.
-The theme will be Gentle Reminders for Keeping a Budget.
-For example, if someone sets a limit of $100 for entertainment monthly, but they’ve already spent $90 before the month is up, then the app will send them a message notifying them that they have almost reached their budget limit.
-If they want to overspend for one category, then the app will prompt them to decrease the budget limit from another category (excluding non-negotiable categories like housing).
-This will remind users that overspending in one category means that another category will be impacted.
+The theme will be "Status Notifiers for Keeping a Budget".
+For example, if someone sets a limit of $100 for entertainment monthly, but they’ve already spent $90 before the month is up, then the app will update their budget status to notify them that they have almost reached their budget limit.

 # Users will be able to
-1)	Enter in their monthly income
-2)	Set up fixed monthly expenses such as housing or savings.
+1)	Create a category
+2)	Delete a category
-3)	Set up budget limits for discretionary categories such as entertainment or personal care.
+3)	Set up budget limits for each category.
-4)	Set up reminders for when they are about to reach a budget limit.
+4)	Set up alert amounts for when they are about to reach a budget limit.
-5)	“Borrow” from a discretionary category if they want to overspend their budget in another category.
+5)	Enter in their current use for each category.
+6) View status reminders for how close they are to their budget limit.

 #  Budget categories
 1)	Housing